If you're taking the plunge into digital drawing then you're going to need to research drawing tablets for beginners, and we're here to help!

 This is quite a personal one.
 Depending on your needs, you'll need to assess whether your chosen tablet has good value for money.

-Think about price point in relation to features and performance, cost-effectiveness for beginners without compromising quality., and build materials and durability.
+Think about price points in relation to features and performance, cost-effectiveness for beginners without compromising quality, and build materials and durability.

-Then there are display tablets, which are also known as pen display.
-These contain screens that you draw directly on to, which makes the process far more like typical drawing, with no disconnect between tablet and monitor.
-Sadly, these are considerably more expensive, with high-end models like the Wacom Cintiq Pro costing an eye-watering £1,482.
+Then there are display tablets, which are also known as pen displays.
+These contain screens that you draw directly onto, which makes the process far more like a typical drawing, with no disconnect between tablet and monitor.

 Which are the best drawing tablets for beginners?